-Labrador Iron Mines Limited Schefferville Area Iron Ore Mine Environmental Impact Statement Guidelines DRAFT 10/29/2008 Page 6 of 20 This strategy must identify corporate hiring objectives, quantitative and qualitative goals, special measures and policies; monitoring of compliance with objectives, goals, measures and policies; duration of contracts and/or employment and provide for a communication plan and any required re-evaluation process of objectives, goals, measures and policies.
+Labrador Iron Mines Limited Schefferville Area Iron Ore Mine Environmental Impact Statement Guidelines Page 6 of 20 This strategy must identify corporate hiring objectives, quantitative and qualitative goals, special measures and policies; monitoring of compliance with objectives, goals, measures and policies; duration of contracts and/or employment and provide for a communication plan and any required re-evaluation process of objectives, goals, measures and policies.
+Included will be a Women's Employment Plan as a tool to aid the gender equity objective of the corporate hiring strategy.